alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 However, I learned Haskell after learning (with teachers and support from others) other functional programming languages.
 I think that Haskell is ideal to learn the most powerful concepts in functional programming, but it is not as ideal as a first functional programming language.

+(Note that these recommendations come from someone who only has implemented about 50 Project Euler problems in Haskell, and has experimented on and off with the language, but not been paid for it.)

 ### Lisp

 Many programmers like Lisp and languages in the Lisp family, such as Scheme or Clojure.